 You don’t have to pay anything for exercising your rights.

 If you make a request, we have one month to respond to you.

 How we store your data

 We store all data within the UK.
-Data that passes through the website is stored on our server in London.
-Data stored locally is kept on machines within Edinburgh.
+Data that passes through the website is stored on our servers, operated by Siteground, within the UK.

 What data breach procedures we have in place

 We have in place a process to assess the likely risk to individuals as a result of a breach.